 Strategy #5: Take charge of the meeting

-Announce your agenda at the beginning of the meeting.
+- Announce your agenda at the beginning of the meeting.
 If you have done your meeting preparation work, then you know what you want to get out of the meeting with your psychiatrist.
 There have been many times when I bring two copies of a one-page, written statement of my agenda, concerns, and observations to the meeting.
 I hand a copy to the psychiatrist and begin the meeting by reading my statement out loud.
 My experience has been that most psychiatrists initially object to my starting this way.
 They are accustomed to starting meetings with their own agenda, which is usually vague and centered on the notion that they will observe me for significant clinical signs and symptoms while I answer the questions.
 But if I insist on beginning the meeting with my statement and assure them they can talk later, I find they soon come to understand the value of my preparation.
 In fact, some of the psychiatrists I work with keep the copy of my agenda and statement and add it to the clinical record.
-For a sample copy of an opening statement, contact the National Empowerment Center.

 These strategies have worked for me.
 Together these strategies have helped shift the balance of power between me and the psychiatrist I am working with.
 Perhaps some of these strategies will make sense to you.
 I am sure that you will come up with your own strategies as well.
 What is important is to realize that you can take your power back and become the director of your own recovery and healing.

 Download a free information packet with a guide to meeting preparation, organizing your own medication/self-help trial, and a sample meeting agenda statement.